MaibornWolff/metric-gardener/README.md

     -   Go
     -   PHP
     -   TypeScript
+    -   Java

 -   Unstable (missing or incomplete unit tests)
     -   C#
+    -   Python
     -   C++
-    -   Java
     -   JavaScript
     -   Kotlin
-    -   Python

-### Supported Metrics
+### Supported File Metrics

--   mcc
+**complexity**<br>
+Counts expressions that branch the control flow (if-statements, loops, etc. - but no else/default statements) and other expressions that are considered to increase the complexity of the code inside a file (function declarations and logical operations, like AND and OR).

+**functions**<br>
--   functions - The number of function definitions inside a file.
+The number of function definitions inside a file.
 Includes all kinds of functions, like constructors, lambda functions, member functions, etc.

+**classes**<br>
--   classes - The number of class definitions inside a file, also counting for enums and interfaces.
+The number of class definitions inside a file, also counting for enums and interfaces.

+**lines_of_code**<br>
--   lines_of_code - The total number of lines of a file, including empty lines, comments, etc.
+The total number of lines of a file, including empty lines, comments, etc.

+**comment_lines**<br>
--   comment_lines - The number of comment lines inside a file.
+The number of comment lines inside a file.
 Does count for any kind of comment (except for python's special block comments).

+**real_lines_of_code**<br>
--   real_lines_of_code - The number of lines inside a file that contain actual code of the programming language, not counting for comments, empty lines, etc.
+The number of lines inside a file that contain actual code of the programming language, not counting for comments, empty lines, etc.

 ### Coupling Metrics (experimental)